xujingao13/ORB-SLAM3-ROS2-Docker-mono/README.md

 After follow the main step below, try to running ```ros2 launch orb_slam3_ros2_wrapper mono```

+Because the mono type assume the depth based on the computer version so if you find the orbslam3 warning of "not initialized" please shake your camera!

 If you have problems:

 For example if you want work both inside docker and outside docker of the communication of ros2.  [answer](https://github.com/suchetanrs/ORB-SLAM3-ROS2-Docker/issues/8#issuecomment-2187977113)